metasfresh/metasfresh/README.md

 It is designed to be Out-of-the-box ready to use and with sophisticated vertical features like handling units and attribute management.

 metasfresh is a perfect fit for midsize companies in wholesale and manufacturing which are in search for high flexibility and high performance in data processing assisted with multi-threading and mass document creation.

+#Installing metasfresh#
+We create weekly Releases of metasfresh ERP whch can be downloaded from our official Website at [metasfresh.com/en/download/](http://metasfresh.com/en/download/).